daggn3/A-Rainy-Day/README.md

 ## Features

-A basic UI allowing Registration of Sensor with a name, a country and a city through an API call.
+- A basic UI allowing Registration of Sensor with a name, a country and a city through an API call.

-A basic UI to view weather updates and update individual sensor weather information through an API call.
+- A basic UI to view weather updates and update individual sensor weather information through an API call.

+- Weather sensor querying through Flask & SQLAlchemy.

 ## Data Flow Diagram

 <img src="Flow.png" width="350" height="500" />

-### Features I would include
+### Things I would include

-I created a basic UI for a searching weather information based on certain parameters but time constraints led me to leaving this implementation.
+- I created a basic UI for a searching weather information based on certain parameters but time constraints led me to leaving this implementation.
 Queries are then completed through the terminal.

+- I would of also loved to add more testing.
+Tests consist of basic unit tests to make sure routes work and also to test database functionality.

-I Would have also liked to create a much more appealing UI with a frontend framework but as this wasn't necessary, the UI presented was sufficient.
+- I Would have also liked to create a much more appealing UI with a frontend framework but as this wasn't necessary, the UI presented was sufficient.
 ## Challenges I encountered
-This was my first time using flask and sqlalchemy so it was very much a learning on the job process.
+- This was my first time using flask and sqlalchemy so it was very much a learning on the job process.
 If I had more time I would take a much more measured approach to database design with a more Elegant implementation but for a first effort it was a great learning experience.

-Creating the relationship between the two tables was somewhat confusing but once I understood, creating updates was quite straightforward.
+- Creating the relationship between the two tables was somewhat confusing but once I understood, creating updates was quite straightforward.